Grammarly is great for most things.

 Just like the experts from our MasterClass review can attest, it’s the details that make all the difference!

-#2.
-One of the biggest drawbacks for Grammarly is that they only support English.
+2. One of the biggest drawbacks for Grammarly is that it only supports English.
 Not so with the WhiteSmoke checker, which is compatible with up to 55 different languages.

-#4.
-I use the same article as a benchmark when testing each checker tool.
+4. I used the same article as a benchmark when testing each checker tool.
 This way, we can really see how accurate they are.
 And I’m happy to report that WhiteSmoke came in near the top, providing a breakdown on everything from spelling, to grammar, and even style.

-#1.
-For some odd reason, the WhiteSmoke desktop app will only let you analyze 10,000 characters at a time.
+1. For some odd reason, the WhiteSmoke desktop app will only let you analyze 10,000 characters at a time.
 That’s not much.
-The good news is that you can use another option (like the browser or web-based one) to circumvent this restriction.
-Having to break up one long doc into a ton of little ones would be painfully annoying.
+The good news is you can use another option (like the browser or web-based one) to circumvent this restriction.
+However, having to break up one long doc into a ton of little ones can get painfully annoying.

-#2.
-Analyzing docs for plagiarism worked wonders on the web checker version.
-But I had some loading issues on the desktop app, where it would just spin and spin and spin.
+2. Analyzing docs for plagiarism worked wonders on the web checker version.
+But I had some loading issues on the desktop app, where it’d just spin and spin and spin.

 #3.
 There is NO free option for WhiteSmoke proofreading tool (unlike Ginger, ranked #2 below).
 If you wanna try it, you’ll have to pay for the annual price.